 Sport is an integral part of student life at The University of Queensland (UQ).

-The UQ Sport Competition Subsidy provides funding to assist talented student athletes at UQ to assist with out-of-pocket competition costs to compete at eligible national and international sporting events.
+The UQ Sport Competition Subsidy provides funding to assist talented student athletes at UQ with out-of-pocket competition costs to compete at eligible national and international sporting events.

 UQ Sport Competition Subsidy Guidelines